kaveriC/mobilization/README.md

 ## Analysis Workflow

 1. **Data Filtering:** The analysis is restricted to the first 72 hours of intubation and only considers data recorded during business hours (8am-5pm).
-This analysis is done using the COVID DataMart for the period starting March 1, 2020 to March 31, 2023.
+This analysis is done using the CLIF-1.0 data format constructed using the COVID DataMart at University of Chicago.
+Time period under consideration is March 1, 2020 to March 31, 2023.

 2. **Criteria Application:** Each encounter is evaluated against the Patel, TEAM, and Consensus Criteria (Green, Yellow, Red).